germanvalencia15/post-install-config/README.md

 <h2>Operating Systems Used </h2>

-- Windows 11</b> (21H2)
+- Windows 11</b>

 <h2>Post-Install Configuration Objectives</h2>

-- Create roles for agents in osTicket.
+- Create roles for agents,
-- Create Departments
+- Create departments.
-- Add new team
+- Add new team.
-- Add new agents
+- Add new agents.
-- Add new users or clients.
+- Add new end users or clients.
 - Add new service level agreements.
 - Add new help topics